Terror in New York City: Plot

 After extinguishing an oil well fire, Scott and Virgil Tracy prepare to return to base.
 As Virgil departs in Thunderbird 2, Scott discovers National Television Broadcasting System reporter Ned Cook and his cameraman, Joe, filming Thunderbird 1 and orders them to desist.
-Determined to have the makings of an award-winning scoop, Ned drives away with Joe, forcing Scott to pursue their van and use Thunderbird 1s electromagnetic pulse to electromagnetically wipe the taped pictures.
+Determined to have the makings of an award-winning scoop, Ned drives away with Joe, forcing Scott to pursue their van and use Thunderbird 1s electromagnetic pulse to erase the taped pictures.

 En route to Tracy Island, Thunderbird 2 is spotted by United States Navy strike vessel USN Sentinel, whose crew mistake it for a hostile craft and target it with surface-to-air missiles.
 Jeff immediately contacts Washington, D.C. and has the attack called off, but Thunderbird 2 is badly damaged and on fire and Virgil is barely able to narrowly avoid crashing into the sea.
 Virgil pilots the stricken craft to a crash-landing on the Tracy Island runway.
 Although Virgil recovers from his ordeal, Thunderbird 2 will be out of action for a few weeks, as Brains organises repairs.

 Some time later, the Tracys are watching a live broadcast of an operation to relocate the Empire State Building as part of the redevelopment to make way for a regeneration of Midtown Manhattan.
 The building is slowly moved along rail tracks, supported by a huge gantry tractor, but disaster strikes when a subsidence causes the skyscraper to break free of its cradle and collapse.
 Ned and Joe, who are covering the event, fall into a crevice and are trapped underneath the wreckage.
 Radioing the studio, Ned reports that they are in a cavern which is flooding with water.
 Brains theorises that the subsidence was caused by a subterranean river flowing into the cavern.